yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 Its arguments being: `areq type label default_value`.

 <small>Remark: it is a best practice to add the YesodNic instance inside `Foundation.hs`.
-I put this definition here to make things easier.
-You should see a warning orphan instance.
+I put this definition here to make things easier but you should see a warning about this orphan instance.
-Put the include inside Foundation.hs is left as an exercice to the reader.</small>
+To put the include inside Foundation.hs is left as an exercice to the reader.</small>

-<small>_hint: Do not forget to put `YesodNic` and `nicHtmlField` inside the exported objects of the module._
+<small>_Hint: Do not forget to put `YesodNic` and `nicHtmlField` inside the exported objects of the module._
 </small>

 <code class="haskell">